 - Legs, leg hardware, and a power drill.
 I got my legs on Etsy…you can browse the various hairpin legs and shops here.
 I was looking for a very specific height, so I had them custom made.
 You can browse ready-to-go legs here on Amazon.

 Even though the wood is unfinished, I gave it a good sand to break the surface and smooth out the edges.
 I sanded at an angle to round the edges just a bit.
 After sanding, I wiped it down with tack cloth and gave it a coat of stain.
-(Read more about staining here.)
+(If you’re new to finishing wood, check out my beginner’s guide for staining and finishing wood.)

 Step 2: Finish the piece